Written by Roushanna Gray & Gael Gray

 The beautiful berries of the num-num can be eaten as a fruit as they are very high in vitamin C and pectin.

 – They impart a gorgeous ruby red hue to syrups and cordials.

-This is a fairly slow growing summer rainfall coastal shrub that grows best in a nutrient-rich soil.
-It is often used as a windbreak or a security hedge plant, but also stands very well on its own.
-It is drought resistant and grows up to two metres.
-The num-num has wonderful white flowers in spring and summer, which are followed by the delicious fruit.
+This is a reasonably slow-growing summer rainfall coastal shrub that grows best in nutrient-rich soil.
+It is often used as a windbreak or a security hedge plant but also stands very well on its own.
+It is drought-resistant and grows up to two metres.
+The num-num has lovely white flowers in spring and summer, which are followed by the delicious fruit.